Hardwood flooring - save big on flooring

 Can I get hardwood flooring if I have pets?

 You can certainly have hardwood floors in a pet-friendly home.
 In fact, you will find hardwood floors in many homes with pets!
 However, there is always the risk of scratching.
 Luckily, when scratching does occur, it's usually only in the top layer of the wood surface, rather than in the wood itself.
 This means it's easy to fix.
+Regardless, you should strive to keep your pets’ nails or claws neatly trimmed.
+It is best not to place water or food dishes directly onto your hardwood floor.
+Consider laying down a mat with a rubber backing to provide maximum protection from any spills that your pet may leave behind.

 Get in touch